Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

 What should have been a solution to this so that three of the members would work properly?

-More you make things difficult, more it becomes impossible.
+The more you make things difficult, the more it becomes impossible.

-- The first mistake is the motto or the vision of starting up a digital marketing agency was not clear and it was related with money point of view.
+- The first mistake is the motto, or the vision of starting up a digital marketing agency was not clear, and it was related to the money point of view.

 - The second mistake is not producing the best techniques for & gathering buyers in a blind zone.

-- Team job description was not at all discussed by teammates.
+- The team job description was not at all discussed by teammates.
 One would go west or south according to their convenience.

 - We shouldn’t be driven by money but for WHY.